andifalk/cloud-security-workshop/README.md

 ### System Requirements

-* Version 11 of the [Java SDK](https://adoptopenjdk.net/), later versions might also work but are not tested
+* LTS versions 11 or 17 of the [Java SDK](https://adoptopenjdk.net/), other versions later than 11 or 17 might also work but are not tested
 * A Java IDE (like [Eclipse](https://www.eclipse.org/downloads/), [SpringToolSuite](https://spring.io/tools), [IntelliJ](https://www.jetbrains.com/idea/download), [Visual Studio Code](https://code.visualstudio.com/))
 * [Postman](https://www.getpostman.com/downloads/) to test requests to the REST Api